Sessions via FaceTime, Zoom or Skype

-For those who cannot meet in my Broomfield Colorado office, I regularly provide sessions on Skype or Facetime.
-Although it’s generally preferable to meet for therapy in person, there are various circumstances that make Skype or Facetime appointments a good option.
+For those who cannot meet in my Broomfield, Colorado office, I regularly provide sessions by teleconferencing.
+Although it’s generally preferable to meet in person, there are various circumstances that make FaceTime, Zoom or Skype appointments a good option.
 These include:

 - Individuals desiring Jungian analysis who live in areas where there are no qualified analysts.